Is there something inherently unique about walking that causes PVCs or heart palpitations?

 Maybe it’s a time that you usually re-enact scenarios that have already happened—that you wished you had handled differently and you’re mad at yourself for not.

-Stress and anxiety can definitely trigger palpitations—and maybe those treadmill walks, or walking in the nearby park or walking your dog, are a conditioned stimulus for feeling stressed.
+Stress and anxiety can definitely trigger palpitations — and maybe those treadmill walks, or walking in the nearby park or walking your dog, are a conditioned stimulus for feeling stressed.

-Have you noticed that, despite walking “causing” your PVCs, you don’t get PVCs or palpitations while you’re strength training at the gym or engaged in other activity that’s more intense than mere walking?
+Have you noticed that, despite walking “causing” your PVCs, you don’t get PVCs or palpitations while you’re strength training at the gym or engaged in other activity that’s more intense and distracting than mere walking?

-This is a tip-off that the PVCs are being generated by anxiety—that’s triggered by walking.
+This is a tip-off that the PVCs are being generated by anxiety — that’s triggered by walking.